mohammadShabih/THAL/README.md

 # THAL
-Custom HAL for the STM32F407G built for personnel use in robotics projects.
+Custom HAL in development for the STM32F407G built for personnel use in robotics projects.